All programs

 Eligibility

-Community members in our service area with active or pending court matters connected to a recent or ongoing legal case.
+Community members in our service area with active or pending matters in the criminal legal or immigration system — before conviction or during reentry.

 Outcome